Chapter Two: 2007

 This article reveals over 3,000 National Security Agency and over 100 Defense Intelligence Agency funded papers and draws attention to recent unreported revelations of CIA funding for torture research.

 In the 1960s some academics had expressed "deep dismay" after discovering that their work was secretly funded by covert CIA grants.
 But Assange’s article showed modern academic recipients of the intelligence budget were "on the take and loving it".
 Referring back to his own 2006 research, Assange claimed the NSA had now found their "holy grail" for intelligence gathering, thanks largely to morally bankrupt academics.
-US intelligence agencies now barely bothered trying to hide their involvement
+He said US intelligence agencies now barely bothered trying to hide their involvement

 Educated, intelligent people have many opportunities in life.
 Those who out-source their minds to secretive and abusive organizations demonstrate to us either a lack of intellectual ability or an impoverished moral standard.
 They do not earn my respect as scholars or as human beings.